hilshong2580/cs326-final-zeta/docs/final.md

 As the project aims to run in heroku.com, we design to use Postgres SQL as our database.
 It is able to install the Postgres SQL to test locally.
 We can learn about the skill on use the database.
 Also, update the database connection that can apply to the Heroku Postgres database perfectly.

-In conclusion, this is a meaningful and excellent experience, and we believe that is a necessary process to become better engineers.
+In conclusion, this is a meaningful and excellent experience.
+At the same time, we realized the importance and enthusiasm of teamwork during the whole process.
+After all, everyone in the team has a different division of labor, so timely communication between team members can also make the progress of the project easier.
+We believe this expertience is a necessary process to become better engineers.